cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_api.md

 `2.0.2` | 7/1/2020 | Non-displayable binary data can now be read from and written to a sequential dataset or a PDS member.
 Non-displayable binary data is substituted with Unicode characters outside of the EBCDIC range when read, and is converted back to binary data on write.
 `2.1.0` | 1/6/2021 | Added API for Generation Data Groups.
 `2.2.0` | 4/1/2021 | Added APIs for finding lists of JES jobs and retrieving a job's sysout data definitions (DDs).
+                     Added following additional functionality to delete a partitioned, sequential, Migrated or VSAM dataset.

 ## Dataset API